 I hope this movie encourages parents to stay in touch with their kids during the transition-into-adulthood years.
 Not just parents; adults in general, if given the opportunity, can validate kids who are so capable but still so young.
 It’s really a beautiful phase.

 The movie Chef has a lot to it, more than what I’ve touched upon here, as I haven’t even mentioned the cooking.
 Be sure to stay for the credits.
 You don’t want to miss the final clip, which is about a grilled cheese sandwich.
-How generous to end with something we all can do—and aspire to do with more love next time.
+How generous to end with something we all can do.